-Non-core training time requirements
+Non-core training requirements

-During non-core training, the trainee is expected to undertake a year of training that substantively contributes to their development as a rheumatologist.
+During non-core training, the trainee is expected to undertake a maximum of 12 months of training that substantively contributes to their development as a paediatric rheumatologist.

-- Trainees must demonstrate progression in rheumatology learning goals in both core and non-core training and have met the expected standard as set out in the progression levels to transition to the next phase of training.
-Trainees who have not met this standard may require more time. - Trainees need to submit their plan for their non-core year to the Advanced Training Committee (ATC) in Rheumatology by the end of September in order to have the plan approved.
-It is up to the trainee to explain in their application how their planned year will meaningfully contribute to their development as a rheumatologist. - Examples of non-core years which would often be considered acceptable include: - o Further clinical training in rheumatology (locally or internationally) - Research training as part of a higher degree (including some ongoing clinical training).
-Trainees undertaking research must attend a minimum of 1 rheumatology clinic per week to ensure ongoing progression towards clinical learning goals and remain clinically up to date. - o Training time in a specialty closely associated with rheumatology: - general medicine, - immunology - clinical pharmacology - Other non-core years may be considered on a case-by-case basis.
-A year in another specialty alone is generally not considered satisfactory training for a non-core rheumatology year. - If non-core training is undertaken prior to core training, it does not guarantee a position in the rheumatology advanced training program or subsequent employment.
+- Trainees must demonstrate progression in paediatric rheumatology learning goals in both core and non-core training and have met the expected standard as set out in the progression levels to transition to the next phase of training.
+Trainees who have not met this standard may require additional training time. - The trainee will need to submit their plan for their non-core year to the Advanced Training Committee (ATC) in Paediatric Rheumatology by the end of September in order to have the plan approved for the following year.
+It is up to the trainee to explain in their application how their planned year will meaningfully contribute to their development as a paediatric rheumatologist. - Examples of non-core years which would often be considered acceptable include; - Further clinical training in paediatric rheumatology (locally or internationally) - Research training as part of a higher degree (including some ongoing clinical training).
+Trainees are recommended to attend a minimum of 1 paediatric rheumatology clinic per week during their non-core year doing research - Training time in a speciality closely associated with paediatric rheumatology: - o paediatric nephrology - o paediatric immunology - o paediatric pain medicine - o adolescent and young adult medicine - general paediatrics - adult rheumatology

+Other non-core training positions may be considered on a case-by-case basis.